msantam2/chess/README.md

 - For all human players (robots excluded!) simply use the arrows on your keyboard to navigate the board.
 Once you are hovering over the piece you would like to move, press ```Enter```.
 Next, navigate to the space you would like to move to and press ```Enter```.
 If no valid moves exist for a certain piece, it cannot be selected.
 Be careful, once a piece is selected it cannot be de-selected!

-- The cursor is represented by a yellow background when navigating, and a selected piece with a green background.
+- The cursor is represented by a blue background when navigating, and a selected piece with a green background.
+When hovering over one of your own pieces (or when one is selected), the possible moves are highlighted in yellow.

 - To quit a game, press ```ctrl-C```.